 We are committed to promoting film production in the Four Corners and serving as a liaison between production crews and the community, thereby creating positive socio-economic impact.

-Durango Film has been bringing educational and creative films to students and teachers in the Ignacio and Durango school districts for the past 14 years as part of our Public Schools Program.
+Durango Film has been bringing educational and creative films to students and teachers in the Ignacio and Durango school districts for the past 16 years as part of our Public Schools Program.
 In 2013, we rebranded the program the REEL Learning school program, which now has its own brand.
-The 2019 program which reached a record 1,609 students and teachers in the Ignacio JT school district, Durango 9-R school district, Animas High School, Juniper, Big Picture, and Bayfield school district.
+The 2020 program reached a record 2,505 students and teachers in the Ignacio JT school district, Durango 9-R school district, Animas High School, Juniper, Big Picture, and Bayfield school district.
 The 2021 program was shown virtually to 1,400 students in Durango and Ignacio.
 We presented a hybrid program (both in schools and virtually) for 2022 and 2023, reaching 1,799 students in 2022 and 1,884 students in 2023.